P7-33/BSWAP-COIN/readme.md

 #### v11.0(2018-12-12)

 - Improve BTM hashrate.
-- Add support for ETH and XMR mining.
+- Add support for ETH and  SWAPBROWSER (SWB) mining.
 - Optimize handle for new job, increase profit on mining pool.
 - Colorful output on console.
 - Add support for backup mining pools.